toonarmycaptain/dionysus/CONTRIBUTING.md

 Please include clear commit/PR comments, reference issues etc - this is helpful for anyone trying to follow along.

+Please keep PRs to one issue as much as possible!
+Multiple PRs for separate issues is fine and keeps things simple.

-If you want to suggest or implement new features - open an issue, make a PR!
+If you want to suggest or implement new features - email, open an issue, make a PR!
 Anything that's useful without cluttering the UI too much is welcome.